-The marijuana edibles market has skyrocketed in recent years.
 Cannabutter is butter infused with cannabis and is an essential ingredient in the creation of tasty hash treats.
-It is just one of the numerous ways to enjoy marijuana in food, as there are recipes for cannaburgers, cannabis pasta, cannabis cake pops, ganja nachos, and much more.
-High Times has even created an official cookbook with over 50 recipes that involve the use of cannabis!
+It is just one of the numerous ways to enjoy marijuana in food.
+There are recipes for cannaburgers, cannabis pasta, cannabis cake pops, ganja nachos, and much more.
+High Times even created an official cookbook with dozens of recipes that involve the use of cannabis.

 Rather than provide you with a long list of recipes, this guide will show you how to make cannabutter, cannabis cooking oil, and cannabis-infused coconut oil.
-We also offer tips on storage and proper dosage.
+We also offer tips on storage and a primer on dosage.
 We advise you to sit back, learn how to make great cannabutter, and dream of all the fantastic things you can do with it.

-Would-be cannabis cooks must understand the importance of decarboxylation when creating cannabis butter, cannabis oil, or marijuana-infused coconut oil.
-Also known as ‘decarbing,’ this is the process of unlocking the psychoactive potential of your marijuana.
-If you attempt to consume raw cannabis, you won’t be happy with the lack of high!
+Prospective cannabis cooks must understand the importance of decarboxylation when creating cannabis butter, cannabis oil, or marijuana-infused coconut oil.
+Also known as ‘decarbing,’ this is the process of unlocking the full potential of your marijuana.
+Otherwise, you’ll end up consuming raw cannabis, which offers practically no intoxication.

-There are several cannabutter recipes online, and all of them are designed to help you create a prime ingredient for your edibles or other weed recipes.
-Most people are shocked by how easy it is to make cannabutter because the list of ingredients is concise, as you’ll find out below.
+There are several cannabutter recipes online.
+All of them can help you create a prime ingredient for your edibles or other weed recipes.
+Most people are shocked by how easy it is to make cannabutter because the list of ingredients is concise.

 If you want to make the best butter, you’ll have to pay decent money for premium-grade marijuana.
 The decarb process is likely to strip away some THC, so bear this in mind when analyzing the strength of your cannabutter.

-Making weed butter is easy; calculating the right dosage is the tricky part.
+Making cannabutter is easy; calculating the right dosage is the tricky part.
 The potency can vary from batch to batch, even if you use the same amount each time.
-Variables that impact your weed butter include the amount of heat applied, individual tolerance, and, of course, the marijuana strains used.
+Variables that impact your cannabis butter include the amount of heat applied, individual tolerance, and, of course, the marijuana strains used.

 Calculating THC Content

 The biggest issue when making cannabutter is determining the THC content of your strain.
 Potency ranges from 3% in schwag to 30% in the latest batches grown in places like Colorado.
-If you know the strain and can ascertain whether it is low, medium, or high-quality stuff, you can perform an online search for some answers.
-For example, Trainwreck’s THC is anywhere between 12% and 21%.
+Trainwreck’s THC, for example, is anywhere between 12% and 21%.

 Now, let’s say you use the entire cup of butter to create a batch of 40 brownies.
 Each brownie should contain 105mg of THC (4200 / 40 = 105).
-You are okay to slightly underestimate the THC of the weed you purchase because the decarboxylation process will remove some no matter what you do (unless, of course, you purchase a special device that can decarb while keeping weed’s THC content intact).
-For the record, 105mg of THC is a lot for most people, so be careful and eat a small amount at first as a test.
+It is okay to underestimate the THC of the cannabis you purchase slightly.

-Here’s what you’ll need to make your own versatile cannabis-infused butter:
+Here’s what you’ll need to make cannabis-infused butter: